felipe-parodi/LiftPose3D/README.md

 # LiftFly3D

-Tool for transforming 2D keypoints from a single viewpoint to 3D coordinates using deep neural networks.
+LiftFly3D is a tool for transforming 2D keypoints from a single viewpoint to 3D coordinates using deep neural networks.

 For the theoretical background and for more details on the following examples have a look at our paper:

-paper citation/hyperlink here
+**paper citation/hyperlink here**

-Don't forget to cite us if you find our work useful.
+Please cite us if you find our work useful.

 The best way to use our code is to adapt one of our examples below to your application.

 ## Data format

 Currently LiftFly3D works with data supplied as a Python dictionary and saved as a pickle file.
 Conveniently, this is same format used for DeepFly3D, our pipeline used for multi-camera 3D pose estimation.
-The dictionary must contain two keys (1) 'points3d': a numpy array of dimension AxBx3 containing the 3D coordinates in a global reference frame, where A is the number of frames, B is the number of keypoints and 3 are the x, y, z coordinates, and (2) 'points2d': a numpy array of dimension CxAxBx2 containing the 2D coordinates in camera centric reference frame, where C is the number of cameras and A, B as before.
+The dictionary must contain two keys:
+ - 'points3d': a numpy array of dimension AxBx3 containing the 3D coordinates in a global reference frame, where A is the number of frames, B is the number of keypoints and 3 are the x, y, z coordinates, and
+ - 'points2d': a numpy array of dimension CxAxBx2 containing the 2D coordinates in camera centric reference frame, where C is the number of cameras and A, B as before.

-Refer to ```sample_data.pkl``` for an example.
+Please refer to ```sample_data.pkl``` for an example pickle file.

 ## Examples